The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning: Introduction

-It is nonetheless interesting to see what the algorithms return as possible causal structures for no-signalling correlations.
-We look at both the case where one presumes that the settings and outcomes are the only causally relevant variables, i.e., the case of no hidden variables, and the case where one imagines that hidden variables may be causally relevant.
-Our main conclusion is that any causal model that can hope to explain Bell-inequality-violating correlations (or EPR correlations without recourse to hidden variables) has the feature that in order to explain the statistical independencies among the observed variables, in particular the no-signalling constraints, the model must involve a \emph{fine-tuning} of the causal parameters, thereby violating a core principle of the best causal discovery algorithms.
+Finally, we set aside the details of existing algorithms and consider simply what the core principles underlying these algorithms imply about the possibility of causal explanations of Bell inequality violations.
+We demonstrate that any causal model that can hope to explain Bell-inequality-violating correlations (or even to explain Bell-inequality-satisfying correlations without recourse to hidden variables) has the feature that in order to explain the conditional independencies among the observed variables, in particular the no-signalling constraints, it must involve a \emph{fine-tuning} of the causal parameters.

 So, in the end, we obtain a characterization of Bell's theorem that is quite far from its standard characterization as a denial of ``local realism''.
-The nebulous assumption of ``realism'' is replaced with Reichenbach's principle that correlations should be explained causally.
-To get a contradiction, it is sufficient to supplement Reichenbach's principle with an assumption that is rather different from Bell's notion of local causality, namely, the assumption that the causal parameters in the model are not fine-tuned.
-As we shall see, the latter assumption and the fact that there are no superluminal signals together imply the lack of superluminal causal influences, which is Bell's notion of local causality.
-Another advantage of this characterization of Bell's theorem is that the assumptions of Reichenbach's principle and no fine-tuning also rule out superdeterminism and certain kinds of retrocausal influences, so that these no longer consist of reasonable ways of avoiding the contradiction.
+The assumptions that go into this new characterization are: the framework of causal models, which incorporates Reichenbach's principle that correlations should be explained causally, as well as the principle that conditional independence relations should not be explained by fine-tuning.
+As we shall see, the no fine-tuning principle, applied to the observed independences in a Bell scenario (including the lack of superluminal signals), implies the lack of superluminal causal influences, which is Bell's notion of local causality.
+So Bell's notion of local causality is {\em derived} as one particular consequence of no fine-tuning in this approach.
+The real innovation of this approach, however, is that the no fine-tuning principle together with the observed indepedences also rule out superdeterminism and retrocausal influences.
+It follows that all three of the main approaches for providing a causal explanation of Bell correlations, superluminal causes, superdeterminism and retrocausal influences, are unsatisfactory, and they are all unsatisfactory for the same reason.